Greydon Square: Compton Scattering: 2017–present

 On November 5, 2017, he released the album Compton Scattering, named after a more general version of the Compton effect.
 The album, which more closely reflects his earlier works, discusses topics such as politics, cryptocurrency, and anti-natalism.

 Square was also a featured artist on the album LTGU, released on August 8, 2017, by the Phoenix, Arizona-based group Low Technology, which Square co-founded in 2007.

 Related projects

 Square is a member of the international secular hip-hop activist movement and The Anti-Injustice Movement, also known as AIM Clika.
-With others, he founded the Grand Unified Theory organization, which uses creativity to educate people about science and rational thinking.
+With others, he founded the Grand Unified Theory organization, which seeks to educate people about science and rational thinking.

 In 2016, Square and rapper Tombstone da Deadman produced a science-fiction comic named Extropy and Entropy, illustrated by Joseph Arnold.
 The comic is meant to be accompanied by music tracks by Square and Tombstone.

 In 2013, he appeared in the documentary film Contradiction, about Christianity in the black community.